DancingDolphins/RosApi/README.md

-Connect to Mikrotik RouterOs version above 6.43 using Mikrotik Api
+Connect to Mikrotik RouterOs using Mikrotik Api
+## Update 20190908
+Added ROS.LoginPre643() to login

 ## How to use
   ``` VB.net